huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 with $\textbf{w} \in \mathfrak{so}(3)$ and $\textbf{v} \in \mathbb{R}^3$.

-Each twist is parametrized by a six dimensional vector of so-called *twist coordinates*:
+Each twist is parametrized by a six-dimensional vector of so-called *twist coordinates*:

 $$\xi = [\omega_1, \omega_2, \omega_3, v_1, v_2, v_3]^T \in \mathbb{R}^6$$